 - Add CSS code in the theme customizer

 - Adding code in the theme’s functions.php

-Lets take a detailed look on these different methods to add some custom code in WordPress website.
+Let’s take a detailed look at these different methods to add some custom code to the WordPress website.

 1. Adding custom code using a custom snippet plugin.